NereySer/Andersen-devops/lesson 4/README.md

 - /task# where # is number of the task - return link to the folder with completed task

 ## Reqirenments
-Code require the ../tlg_bot_cred.env file with variable API_TOKEN containing telegram bot access token specified in it
+Code require the ../tlg_bot_cred.env (/home/<user>/go/telegram-bot/tlg_bot_cred.env) file with variable API_TOKEN containing telegram bot access token specified in it

+# Automatic deployment
+## Dependencies
+Uses ansible role abdennour.golang,v1.0.12

+## Running
+Runs with the go run command witohut compiling

 # TIL
 Today I've learned basic information about IDEs: overview, some advantages and the most commonly used ones.